How to Season a Brisket (Just Like a Pitmaster)

 Step 1: Trim your Brisket

-Grab your rack, ensure its large amount to fit your brisket, and create your brisket rub
+Grab your rack, ensure it is large enough to fit your brisket, and create your brisket rub by placing all the ingredients below in a bowl or container.

 Step 3: Season Your Brisket